AshMeshedUp/Faux3D/README.md

 See 'release/text/readme.html' for the end user read-me.
 -->

-Blender
+Faux3D
 =======

-Blender is the free and open source 3D creation suite.
+Faux3D is the free and open source 3D creation suite.
 It supports the entirety of the 3D pipeline-modeling, rigging, animation, simulation, rendering, compositing, motion tracking and video editing.